Skip to main content

 The battery is half the car

-Total-loss risk is the quiet killer
+Total-loss risk is the quiet cost driver

 2